 2) Pace and perfect timing

 Like all top strikers, Lewandowski knows the vital importance of preserving his energy for those key moments in front of goal.
 Only centre-backs Mats Hummels, Jerome Boateng and the 34-year-old Arjen Robben cover less ground for Bayern than the Pole – who averages around 6.2 miles a game – but that's because he prioritises sprinting over endurance.
-Once he gets going, he can be incredibly tough to catch: his top speed of 21 miles per hour this season has only been exceeded by one of his teammates, flying French winger Kingsley Coman.
+Once he gets going, he can be incredibly tough to catch: his top speed of 21 miles per hour in 2017/18 was only exceeded by one of his teammates, flying French winger Kingsley Coman.

 One of the many weapons in Bayern's attacking arsenal is the long ball over the top.
 Rather than standing on the last defender, though, Lewandowski will burst from deep and try to time his run to avoid the offside trap.
-From the brace he scored at home to Hannover in his early months with Bayern to the opening goal against Dortmund last week, it has long been a feature of his game to get in behind opposition defences.
+From the brace he scored at home to Hannover in his early months with Bayern to the opening goal in the thrashing of Dortmund, it has long been a feature of his game to get in behind opposition defences.
 And it goes without saying that his finishing in one-on-one situations is second to none.

 3) Mr. Flexible